uktrade/digital-workspace-v2/docs/search.md

 ### Explicit fields

-Each text field on each of the models above will be indexed twice; first as a raw, unprocessed field with an `_explicit` suffix, and also as a stemmed and procesed field using the standard field name.
+Each text field on each of the models above will be indexed twice; first as a raw, unprocessed field with an `_explicit` suffix, and also as a stemmed and procesed field using the standard field name (this "tokenized" approach is the Wagtail default).
 Non-text fields will be indexed unprocessed with no suffix.

 As an example, a `Page` model with a `title` field would be indexed as a `Page` document in OpenSearch, containing both `title` and `title_explicit` fields.
-The `title` field will support misspellings and stemmings (see below) while the `title_explicit` field will support prioritising results containing exact matches.
+The `title` field will support misspellings and stemmings (see below) while the `title_explicit` field exists in order to be able to prioritise results containing exact matches.

 ### Stemming

 Stemming maps different forms of the same word to a common "stem" - for example, the English stemmer maps *connection*, *connections*, *connective*, *connected*, and *connecting* to *connect*.
 So a search for *connected* would also find documents which only have the other forms.

-We use the standard [Snowball stemmer](https://snowballstem.org/) as recommended by ElasticSearch, OpenSearch and Wagtail, as well as the Github Docs team.
-It supports English language synonyms as well as stemming different forms of the same word, and it tries to avoid stemming similar words with different meanings as the same stem (even when they're based ont he same root word).
+We use the standard [Snowball stemmer](https://snowballstem.org/) (English version) as recommended by ElasticSearch, OpenSearch and Wagtail, as well as the Github Docs team.
+It supports English language synonyms as well as stemming different forms of the same word, and it tries to avoid stemming similar words with different meanings as the same stem (even when they're based on the same root word).

 ## Retrieval